MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 - `upper`: convert variables into uppercase
 - `lower`: convert variables into lowercase
 - `safe`: protect literal html fragments (from autoescape)
+- `quote_sql`: formats array, bool, and string in SQL style

 You can define filters by yourself:
 ```julia